j-fu/VoronoiFVM.jl/docs/src/runexamples.md

 ## Performance with  closures

 VoronoiFVM provides two flavors of calbacks for constitutive
+functions:

-functions: one, where `data` is declared as part of `Physics` and passed down to the callbacks, and one, where the parameters of the physics callbacks are passed to them from the scope of the definition of the functions, via so-called closures.
+- Callbacks with `data` parameoter. `data` is declared as part of `Physics` and passed down to the callbacks
+- Callbacks without `data` parameter.
+Here, the parameters of the physics callbacks are accessed via closures, i.e. from within the scope of the definition of the particular function.

-While the second method is very convenient to use, it comes with a serious performance pitfall: if a variable is assigned twice, Julia becomes unsure about it's type and therefore "boxes" it, i.e. it creates a wrapper struct around the variable value which is able to track its potentially changing type.
-The serious consequence of this is that assignments to a boxed variable lead to allocations.
+While the  second method is  very convenient to  use, it comes  with a serious performance pitfall: if a  variable in the closure is assigned twice, Julia becomes unsure about  it's type and therefore "boxes" it, i.e. it  creates a wrapper struct  around the variable value  which is able to track  its potentially changing type.
+The serious consequence of this is that assignments to a boxed variable lead to allocations, which are a serious performance hit if they occur in loops over grid nodes or edges.

 This behaviour is explained in the [Julia documentation](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-captured).